robrollback/profyle_benchmarking/README.md

     - GATK4 more precise than GATK3 (NOTE: af - dark blue is behind gatk4 - purple)
     - GATK4 calls more indels

-2. The bottom panel (filtered calls for snps/indels - GATK3 inclusion of "PASS", use of FilterMutectCalls)
+2. The bottom panel (filtered calls for snps/indels - GATK3 inclusion of "PASS", use of FilterMutectCalls + "PASS" filter)
     - Dataset not appropriate for testing af and af_pon criteria due to membership of HG001/HG002 in gnomad and 1000G pon
     - GATK3 vs GATK4 - filtering reduces sensitivity quite signficantly
     - Filtering less impactful for GATK4 than with GATK3